sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/update_sg_website_config.md

 To update the non-sensitive configuration, follow these steps:

 1. After your PR is approved, merge it with the "release" branch.
+2. Wait until the Buildkite [build](https://buildkite.com/sourcegraph/deploy-sourcegraph-cloud/builds) is green, so your changes are successfully deployed.
+If you already have access to K8s and to Sourcegraph Cloud, jump to step 5.
-2. Confirm that you have access to Sourcegraph Cloud on the Google Cloud Platform (GCP).
+3. Confirm that you have access to Sourcegraph Cloud on the Google Cloud Platform (GCP).
 Go to this [link](https://console.cloud.google.com/kubernetes/list/overview?project=sourcegraph-dev) and verify that you can see a cluster named "cloud".
-3. Setup your access to Kubernetes if you haven't done this yet.
+4. Setup your access to Kubernetes if you haven't done this yet.
 See the instructions [here](../../process/deployments/kubernetes.md).
-4. If you haven't done this yet, configure `kubectl` to point to the right cluster by running: `gcloud container clusters get-credentials cloud --zone us-central1-f --project sourcegraph-dev`.
+5. If you haven't done this yet, configure `kubectl` to point to the right cluster by running: `gcloud container clusters get-credentials cloud --zone us-central1-f --project sourcegraph-dev`.
 Or just run `kubectl config get-contexts` to check if you are in the Cloud cluster.
-5. Finally, run `kubectl rollout restart deployment sourcegraph-frontend -n prod` to restart the frontend.
+6. Finally, run `kubectl rollout restart deployment sourcegraph-frontend -n prod` to restart the frontend.
-6. Run `kubectl get pods -n prod -l app=sourcegraph-frontend` and check if the new pods are running.
+7. Run `kubectl get pods -n prod -l app=sourcegraph-frontend` and check if the new pods are running.
-7. Go to https://sourcegraph.com/site-admin/configuration to confirm that the non-sensitive configuration changes are live.
+8. Go to https://sourcegraph.com/site-admin/configuration to confirm that the non-sensitive configuration changes are live.

 ### Sensitive configurations